| High School Clubs |

 |

-| Drama Club |
+Drama Club |

-Drama Club is intended to engage students in threatre appreciation activities throughout the school year.
+Drama Club is intended to engage students in theater appreciation activities throughout the school year.
 Students involved in Drama Club take field trips to see theatrical performances all over the Madison area.
-Drama Club members also support dramatic students productions and forensics competitions at the high school Finally, Drama Club members participate in activities designed to enhance their understanding of theatre and improve their roles in theatrical productions.
+Drama Club members also support dramatic students productions and forensics competitions at the high school Finally, Drama Club members participate in activities designed to enhance their understanding of theater and improve their roles in theatrical productions.

 |